 - Definition: A partially open retail property that includes a central common mall area.
-The common mall area is not fully sealed, e.g. there is a roof but open entrances, and therefore accessible to the public after store closing hours. - Floor Area: Common Parts Area (CPA) is the area within a retail destination that is typically referred to as the 'mall' area.
+The common mall area is not fully sealed e.g. there is a roof but open entrances, and therefore accessible to the public after store closing hours.

+- Floor Area: Common Parts Area (CPA), area within a retail destination that is typically referred to as the 'mall' area.
 It is the area controlled by the landlord and includes the mall area, circulation areas including external walkways, staircases, escalators, lifts, enclosed service and storage areas and courts that may be semi-covered or open.
-Area let to tenants and car parks is not included. - Scope of Data Collection: Energy consumption relates to the common parts area and excludes all retail units and car parks.
-Energy consumption typically constitutes artificial lighting associated with common parts area but typically will have no centralised heating or ventilation.
+Areas that are let to tenants or used for car parks are not included.

+- Scope of Data Collection: Energy

+consumption relates to the common

+parts area and excludes all retail units and

+car parks.
+Energy consumption typically

+constitutes artificial lighting associated with

+common parts area but typically will have no

+centralised heating or ventilation.